lognorman20/circom_three_coloring/README.md

 To run this code, make use of the `Makefile`.
 A description of each option is as follows:

-`make all`: Compiles the Circom circuit, generates witnesses, fully runs the Powers of Tau Ceremony, and finally generates and verifies a proof for the circuit given a set of witnesses.
+`make all`: Cleans the directory, compiles the Circom circuit, generates witnesses, fully runs the Powers of Tau Ceremony, and finally generates and verifies a proof for the circuit given a set of witnesses.
 The witnesses used are in `circuits/input.json`.

 `make circuit`: Compiles the Circom circuit and generates witnesses.
 The output can be found in `artifacts/compilation`.